Nursing Measurements Guide

 So, how do you assess if the baby is bad or good, or is doing well?
 Here’s how to summarize APGAR scoring.

-If the score is an eight, the first thing to do is to warm the baby up because everything’s fine, there is no need for reassessment.
+Nurses should understand that a score between 7-10 is normal.
+The first thing to do is to warm the baby up because everything’s fine, there is no need for reassessment.

 But, if the newborn’s APGAR score is three, what is the FIRST nursing intervention?